-The purpose of bisque firing is to transform greenware (unfired bone dry clay) from its fragile state to a more porous and durable state for the second stage of firing.
-The process allows you to safely do decorative work, apply Underglazes, and Glazes on the piece without damaging or cracking it.
+The purpose of bisque firing is to transform fragile greenware into a porous and durable ceramic state, preparing it for the second stage of firing.
+It involves controlled heating and cooling in a kiln, enabling you to apply Underglazes and Glazes on the pieces without damaging or cracking them.

 What Is Bisque Firing?

 Typically, the firing of ceramic occurs in two stages: bisque firing and glaze firing.
-In bisque firing, the clay is put in a kiln and heated slowly and cooled slowly.
-This first stage increases the object’s porosity and water-absorbing properties and reduces the chances of damage during handling.
+This first stage gives the pottery porosity and glaze-absorbing properties and reduces the chances of damage during handling.

-The second stage, called glaze firing, is done after the potter has applied stains, underglazes, and glazes to the piece.
+The second firing is called glaze firing, which is done after the potter has applied stains, underglazes, and glazes to the bisqueware.
 This process usually takes longer than bisque firing, depending on the cone temperature you fire to.

 In essence, the purpose of bisque firing is to:

-- Ensure that the stains, glaze, and underglaze bonds well to the bisque surface
+- Ensure that the stains, glaze, and underglaze bond well to the bisque surface

 - Remove residual moisture and burn off organic matter

 - Make the ceramic stronger so it doesn’t fall apart or crack